For More Information and photos about the 1st Battalion, 77th

 Battery, 1st Battalion, 77th Field Artillery Regiment, strums on his guitar for

+the gathered Soldiers.
 Music has always been a part of Wells' life.
 The second oldest in a

 family of six brothers and one sister, Wells first immersed himself in the

+world of music with the drums.
 "I started with the drums and then each year in school I

 started to learn a new instrument from scratch," said Wells, a native of Dimwidde, Va.
+Wells also learned how to play the trombone, trumpet, guitar and

+bass guitar.
+The driving influence in his life to play is his stepfather.
 "He pushed me into playing the drums when I was younger,"

 said Wells.
 "But the more I played, the more I wanted to play other